markally/IWTBA/README.md

 A similarity score is computed between the input and each job and course in the dataset, giving us an unordered bag of likely recommendations.

 #### Topic Classification
 A support vector classifier (SVC) is used to score each with one or many of 26 different categories (Math, Engineering, etc.).
-The model was tuned using coursera course data to have a 40% true positive rate and a 5% false positive rate.
+The model was tuned using Coursera course data with category tags as ground truth, and has a cross-validated 40% true positive rate and a 5% false positive rate.

-Additionally, I ran the tuned model on each coursera course to determine which of its categories is its *primary* category.
+Additionally, I ran the tuned model on each Coursera course to determine which of its categories is its *primary* category.

 #### Job Predictions and Recommendations
 I return the 3 most similar jobs above a minimum threshold as job title predictions.
 The job title gives the user some insight into what data is driving the recommendations and confidence about those recommendations.